 It was a mixed session for the crypto top ten.

-From the CoinMarketCap top 100, it was a bullish session.
+From the CoinMarketCap top 100, it was a mixed session.

-Liquidated traders over the last 24 hours were also lower.
-At the time of writing, liquidated traders stood at 23,306 versus 53,503 on Tuesday morning.
-Crypto liquidations were lower over 12 hours while higher over four hours and one hour.
+Liquidated traders over the last 24 hours were also below normal levels.
+At the time of writing, liquidated traders stood at 19,621.
+Crypto liquidations were lower over 12 and four hours while at higher levels over one hour.